Description of a speargun for freshwater fishing

 Lessons learned about a homemade speargun for freshwater fishing:

-- All parts, with exception of reel and line, are handmade.
+• All parts, except the reel and line, are handmade.

-- For spiritual protection of bearer and gun, stencils of the ascetic hermit Dern Dong were added to stock and forend.
+• For spiritual protection of the bearer and gun, stencils of the ascetic hermit Dern Dong were added to stock and forend.

-- Exact aiming a target is difficult, as the latching hook of the spear and the wishbone band are in the line of sight.
+• Exact aiming at a target is difficult, as the latching hook of the spear and the wishbone band are in the line of sight.